Cluster Migration Wizard

 Create snapshots of PVs that support them, and copy from the snapshots for consistency.
 This should generally be left enabled (the default) unless you experience problems with snapshot creation.

-- Back up directly from all PVs not snapshotted
+Copy directly from all PVs not snapshotted

 All PVs not snapshotted will be copied directly.
 This should generally be left enabled (the default) unless you do not wish to copy volumes which do not support snapshots.

-- Configure backup method by storage class
+Configure copy method by storage class

 Allows you to manually select the copy method for each storage class defined in your cluster.
 The available methods are: